v-artur/Golden_Oreos/README.md

 - The spectrogram of the original audio (this is what we aim to reconstruct)
 - The features transformed from the EEG data
 - The featurename vector
-- The words corresponding to the spectrogram in each timestamp
+- The words corresponding to the spectrogram in each timestep

 To understand the data better, in the <b>"Data_visualization.ipynb"</b> notebook we plotted some example audio files.
 Using short time Fourier-transformation we created spectrograms from the wave files and plotted them on a short interval, and from these we reconstructed the wave form to see if it matches the original data.
 On another spectrogram we also showed the words that were pronounced in the record.